 It doesn’t matter if your customers aren’t using EMV-enabled cards; not everyone has one yet.

 As long as you are EMV compliant, you won’t be liable for fraudulent swiped transactions whether they come from chip transactions or swipe transactions.

-While switching systems can be a pain, you should look at it an opportunity to reevaluate point-of-sale providers to get better service and save money.
+While switching systems can be a pain, you should look at it as an opportunity to reevaluate point-of-sale providers to get better service and save money.

-The worst-case scenario if you don’t comply is that a customer commits card-present fraud and charges more than your business can afford to lose.
+The worst-case scenario, if you don’t comply, is that a customer commits card-present fraud and charges more than your business can afford to lose.

 For small businesses that process lots of small-dollar transactions, the costs of upgrading to an EMV compliant terminal may be prohibitive.